-If you’ve been injured while working on a maritime vessel, you may have heard of the Jones Act.
+You may have heard of the Jones Act if you’ve been injured while working on a maritime vessel.
 But what exactly is the Jones Act, and how can it help you?
-Please continue reading and reach out to a seasoned Snohomish County maritime injury lawyer from Amy C Brown Law, PLLC to learn more about the Jones Act and how it may apply to your case.
+Please continue reading and contact a seasoned maritime injury lawyer from Amy C Brown Law, PLLC, to learn more about the Jones Act and how it may apply to your case.

 Important Information About the Jones Act